MHumm/DelphiEncryptionCompendium/readme.md

 DEC 6.0 reworked these tests into DUnit and DUnitX tests.
 We also added some more tests and with this replaced the "arcane" test program which used hard to understand code.
-A few of the implemented unit tests still fail, but this is simply because they are empty sceletons at this point in time waiting to be filled in.
+A few of the implemented unit tests still fail, but this is simply because they are empty scheletons at this point in time waiting to be filled in.
 We first need to work out how to implement these tests and maybe look for test data.
 Why don't you help out by researching useful test data for those few tests?